 No matter what stage of CKD you’re in, taking steps to protect your kidneys and maintain overall health is always a good idea.
 If you’re wondering how to protect your kidneys, there are a number of simple lifestyle choices you can make to keep your kidneys as healthy as possible and help stop kidney failure.

-If you’re accustomed to eating heavily processed food, and a lot of it, changing your diet can support good kidney health and reduce the risks for diabetes and hypertension, the leading causes of kidney disease.
-Here’s how to protect your kidneys with your diet.
+Changing your diet, especially avoiding heavily processed foods, can support good kidney health and reduce the risks for diabetes and hypertension—two leading causes of chronic kidney disease.

 - Limit salt, sugar, saturated and trans fats, and caffeine.
-These contribute to high blood pressure, high blood sugar, and obesity, all of which put strain on the kidneys.
-Animal fats, fried foods, many canned and preserved foods, sodas, and fruit drinks are just some of the processed food items that are best avoided.
+These contribute to high blood pressure, high blood sugar, and obesity—all of which put a strain on the kidneys.
+Animal fats, fried foods, many canned and preserved foods, sodas, and fruit drinks are some types of processed food items you should avoid.

-- Eat mostly fresh fruits and vegetables, especially organic.
-Compromised kidneys cannot filter out the chemicals that are used in pesticides.
+- Eat mostly organic fresh fruits and vegetables.
+Compromised kidneys cannot filter out chemicals that are used in pesticides.
 Talk to your doctor about healthy fruit intake, especially if you’re diabetic.

 - Limit dairy products.
 Dairy products contain vitamins, minerals, and other nutrients that our bodies need.
 Studies generally show that dairy can be protective against CKD if your kidneys are still healthy.
-However, dairy products also tend to contain high amounts of phosphorus, calcium, and potassium, which weakened kidneys cannot properly filter out and balance in the bloodstream.
+Dairy products, however, also tend to contain high amounts of phosphorus, calcium, and potassium, which weakened kidneys cannot properly filter out and balance in the bloodstream.

-- Drink an appropriate amount of fluids.
-Ask your healthcare provider what a safe amount of fluid intake would be for you.
-It’s important to stay hydrated, but you don’t want to overwhelm your kidneys.
-Stick with clear liquids as much as possible and avoid cola drinks.
+- Drink enough fluids (but not too much!).
+Ask your healthcare provider what a safe amount of fluid intake is for you.
+It’s important to stay hydrated, but you don’t want to overwhelm your kidneys with too much liquid for them to process, especially in later stages of kidney disease.
+Stick with healthy fluids as much as possible, and take special care to avoid cola drinks.
 Prolonged use of cola drinks can cause damage even to healthy kidneys.

 - Eat protein but do it sparingly.
-Consuming more protein than your body needs causes your kidneys to work overtime.
+Protein is a key part of any diet, but consuming more protein than your body needs causes your kidneys to work overtime.

 Food is a critical component, but it’s still only part of the answer to the question of how to prevent kidney failure.
 Making smart choices and nurturing healthy habits in other areas of your life are just as important.

 - Exercise.
 Any exercise is better than no exercise for people living with CKD.
-If you’re one of those people who get bored lifting weights or using a treadmill at a gym, you might choose walking, gardening, yoga, or dancing as an exercise.
+If you get bored going to a gym and lifting weights or using a treadmill, you might choose walking, gardening, yoga, or dancing as an exercise.
 Even cleaning the house can get your heart rate up and improve blood flow.